NilsEckelt/gh-pages/_posts/2014-08-21-A OR B leads to C.md

 ---
 title: A or B leads to C
 layout: post
+description: Giving two options will lead to discussion about a third option.
 ---

 When you come to a point, that you have multiple stakeholders which have most of the time different opinions, then you will most probably find you self stuck into discussions when you ask or-questions.
 The simple solution: Do not ask or-questions.
 You have two similar good solutions for a task and you want to show them.

 So what I've done so far: